luizsaurin/java-spring-boot-rest-apis/jpamysql/README.md

 ### Flyway

 This project supports Flyway migrations.
-However, by default, it is disabled.
-This was done because setting the 'hibernate.ddl-auto' property to 'update' makes it easier to change and test entity mappings.
+The SQL scripts are in the *src/main/resources/db/migration* folder.

-To reactivate migrations, follow the steps below:
+If you want to disable migrations to speed up experimentation with different mappings, follow the steps below:

 1. Delete the database if it was created previously
-1. Uncomment the flyway dependency in pom.xml
+1. Comment the flyway dependency in pom.xml
-1. Change the value of the 'hibernate.ddl-auto' property to 'none' in application.yml
+1. Change the value of the 'hibernate.ddl-auto' property to 'update' in application.yml

-The SQL scripts are in the *src/main/resources/db/migration* folder.

 &nbsp;